What Do Should You Do When You See an Animal While Camping?

 So be aware, that critters in the night (or day) can quickly spoil the trip, if we are not prepared.
 Before everything goes from fun to failure, it’s time to learn more about how to handle an animal encounter while camping.

-The advice is fairly standard when it comes to preventing conflict with wildlife: keep a safe distance, don’t do anything to anger the animal, and store food either in the treetops or in a thick storage container to eliminate odors.
+The advice is fairly standard when it comes to preventing conflict with wildlife: keep a safe distance, don’t do anything to anger the animal, and store food either in a bear hang or in a bear canister to eliminate odors.

 And though it may be more difficult (or easy in this case) with kids while camping, while on the move, carry jingle bells (available at any camping store) to warn animals of your imminent arrival.
 Campers should also change clothes after cooking to keep animals at bay.
 Finally, keep all pets on a leash at all times and clean up the campsite as much as possible after preparing meals.